gusl/CalibrationCurves/README.md

 this stronger prior, one would simultaneously increase the sample size of real observations (possibly even more).
 To avoid the phenomenon of data duplication leading to undue confidence (artificially narrow CIs), we could instead use the Bayesian bootstrap.

+Note re: the semantics of CIs -- the coverage levels are meant pointwise, not for the whole curve.
+This means that even if you simulate perfect calibration (see diagonal line) the probability that *some* point falls out of the 95% confidence region is more than 5%.